FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ### Specimen

 A piece of tissue taken from an animal.
 The following attributes are in addition to the attributes listed in the 'Common' section above.
-The `material` should be reported as [tissue specimen](http://purl.obolibrary.org/obo/OBI_0001479).
+The `material` should be reported as [specimen from organism](http://purl.obolibrary.org/obo/OBI_0001479).

 Required: